janelia-arduino/arduino-libraries/README.md

 Libraries for use with Arduino hardware.

-Install symbolic library links into ~/sketchbook/libraries:
+Install symbolic library links into the default sketchbook directory using python:

 ```
-python liblinks.py install
+python symlinks.py --install
 ```

-For information on installing libraries, see: http://arduino.cc/en/Guide/Libraries
+Or for more information on installing libraries, see: http://arduino.cc/en/Guide/Libraries